phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 The offline Skosify tool requires Python (2.x or 3.x) and the rdflib library.
 It should run fine even on Windows after installing them.

-If there are special characters (e.g. ä, Ä, ü, Ü, ö, Ö, etc.) in the SKOS file to be skosified, the Skosify tool may decode them to an unusable format.

 ## Uploading files to Fuseki